soumyahazra/newsletterservice/README.md

 ## Building and running the Docker Image

 This application can be run inside a docker image.
+"Dockerfile" script has been added in the repository.
 Please follow the below steps to build and run the docker image:

 ```
 cd ~/newsletterservice